Telephone numbers in Slovenia

 Slovenia received a new country code following the breakup of the Socialist Federal Republic of Yugoslavia in 1991 (which previously had +38 as country code).
 Additionally, the Ipko mobile phone company in Kosovo used the +386 country code.

 Number length

-All telephone numbers are 9 digits long (initial 0 plus eight numbers).
-The first one, two, or three digits after the zero are the area code.
+All telephone numbers are 9 digits long (trunk prefix, 0, plus eight numbers).
+The first one, two, or three digits after the trunk prefix are the area code.
 The possible formats are: (0x) xxx xx xx, (0xx) xxx xxx, and (0xxx) xx xxx.

 Originally, there was only one provider of landline telephony, Telekom Slovenije.

 When making a call within the same landline area (Telekom), the area code is omitted.
 If a number has been transferred to another operator (e.g. T-2), it can still be reached without the area code; but to call from a transferred number, the area code must be dialed in all cases.
 Examples: